 Don't forget to acquire your contact hours by midnight, 12/31/2020.
 Even without an AEM this year, there are now many online EH classes.

-Check your personal account now for the contact hours you have reported to us electronically up to September 12, 2020
+Check your personal account now for the contact hours you have reported to FEHA electronically up thru December 31, 11:30 am, 2020

 You may pay the biennial registration fee to FEHA now thru the final due date: January 20, 2021.

-Also, post your acquired contact hours to the FEHA Contining Education (CE) Online submittal site by January 20, 2021
+Also, post your acquired contact hours to the FEHA Continuing Education (CE) Online submittal site by January 20, 2021

 Important News for All Potential R.S.
 Exam Candidates: As of January 1, 2020, NEHA eliminated the paper version of their exam nationwide and exam administration has changed to Computer Based Testing (CBT) ONLY.
 This will improve test security and will offer scheduling advantages.
 You can now select a testing location near you that offers a more convenient date and time.